 Tiny changes in your environment can gain you major shifts in motivation.
 We begin to associate certain locations with certain emotions.
 In the same way that we feel nostalgic when walking through the doors of our favorite restaurant, we can begin to associate negative thoughts with an unchanged workplace setting.
 Change up your scenery every once in a while, to take another positive step toward increased workplace motivation you can sustain throughout the entire day.

 4. Set and celebrate goals.

-It’s one thing to celebrate goals that someone else – a boss, employer or even a coworker – set for us.
-It’s another thing entirely to celebrate goals that you set for yourself and accomplish.
+It’s one thing to celebrate accomplishing goals someone else set for us.
+It’s another thing entirely to celebrate goals you set for yourself and accomplished.
 Don’t be afraid to set personal goals in the workplace, and more importantly, don’t be afraid to celebrate the moments when you achieve them.

-And don’t be afraid to let other people know of your goals!
-Post checklists at your desk, identify your goals on a bulletin board, or feel free to publicly display your goals somewhere else around your desk for coworkers to see.
+Don’t be afraid to let other people know of your goals!
+Post checklists at your desk, identify your goals on a bulletin board or feel free to publicly display your goals somewhere else around your desk for coworkers to see.
 As an added bonus, employers always love to see intrinsically-motivated workers.
-Motivate yourself, your fellow coworkers and your employer when you set workplace goals you know you can accomplish.
+Motivate yourself, your fellow coworkers and your employer when you set workplace goals you can accomplish.

 Promoting a healthy, happy workplace

 Taking breaks during the day and changing up your at-work scenery are great steps, but true workplace motivation always starts with a willingness to work and a clear mental state.
 That’s often difficult to achieve in life, given family challenges, personal hardship and a variety of other factors.